United Kingdom–United States Free Trade Agreement: Biden Administration

 During the Premiership of Rishi Sunak, the UK had been negotiating MoUs with California, Colorado, Illinois, and New York - though the negotiations were never concluded.

 Following President Joe Biden and UK Prime Minister Rishi Sunak's meeting held in Northern Ireland on 12 April 2023, talks of a UK–US free trade agreement were postponed until at the very least 2025.

 In June 2023, Biden and Sunak announced the 'Atlantic Declaration' to strengthen economic ties between the UK and the US.
 The agreement included a limited trade pact covering critical minerals needed for EV batteries, a new data protection deal, and easing other trade barriers.
 The declaration commits both nations to increase research collaboration in future technologies, such as AI, future 5G and 6G telecoms, quantum, semiconductors and engineering biology.
 Further, these talks led to a commitment in principle to a new UK–US Data Bridge that facilitates the transfer of data by UK businesses to certified U.S. organizations.

 During the signing of the accession of the United Kingdom to CPTPP on 16 July 2023, Kemi Badenoch blamed the lack of progress on the UK-US FTA on the change of administration from Donald Trump to Joe Biden after the 2020 election.
-Badenoch stated that “The US is not carrying out any free trade agreements with any country”.
+Badenoch stated that "The US is not carrying out any free trade agreements with any country".

-On 3 October 2023, Biden and Sunak were reported to be preparing a "foundational" trade agreement between the two countries which would be modeled off of the Indo-Pacific Economic Framework.
+On 3 October 2023, Biden and Sunak were reported to be preparing a "foundational" trade agreement between the two countries which would be modelled off of the Indo-Pacific Economic Framework.
 However this agreement will not constitute as a free trade agreement under World Trade Organization rules as the proposals do not contain market access commitments.
 The proposed partnership aims to cover subjects such as digital trade, labour protections and agriculture.
 On the same day, Badenoch reiterated that there was "zero" chance of a free trade agreement under President Biden's administration, citing his attitude to such deals.
 On 18 December 2023, it was announced that all talks for the "foundational trade partnership" had been abandoned.

 Second Trump Administration

-On 27 February 2025, a bipartisan group of US lawmakers re-introduced a bill that authorised comprehensive trade talks with the UK, named 'The United Act'.
-The broadly-constructed measure would allow for initiating talks on “tariff and nontariff barriers affecting any industry, product, or service sector.”
+On 27 February 2025, a bipartisan group of US lawmakers re-introduced a bill that authorised comprehensive trade talks with the UK, named The United Act.
+The broadly-constructed measure would allow for initiating talks on "tariff and nontariff barriers affecting any industry, product, or service sector".

 On 8 May 2025, the UK and US announced an agreement in principle on an Economic Prosperity Deal, paving the way for renewed negotiations.

 According to a POLITICO-Public First poll conducted in April 2025, the vast majority of American and British adults support their governments reaching an agreement, but less than a third of respondents in the UK and 44% of Americans said they believe President Donald Trump will stick to it.